 An intensive reading intervention class designed to meet the reading needs of students.
-This class is a two-hour block class using technology, modeled independent reading, small-group direct instruction and whole-group direct instruction.
-Students will receive English 9 credit as part of the four-year English requirement and will also receive one elective credit when taking this class.
+This class uses technology, modeled independent reading, small-group direct instruction and whole-group direct instruction.
+Students will take this class in addition to English 9.
+Students will forego one elective option if they are placed in this class and receive an elective credit upon successful completion.